beatcracker/Phosphor-1/README.md

   interfaces in any platform or UI framework
 - Provide a standard, self-hostable HTML UI frontend for quick and easy display of a generated user interface based on a target module or set of modules.
-- Enable UI integration hooks so that gnenerated UI can be seamlessly integrated into existing crafted UI
+- Enable UI integration hooks so that generated UI can be seamlessly integrated into existing crafted UI
 - Provide script generation for operations exposed in the UI so that users can learn how to automate the tasks that they have performed